lettre/lettre/README.md

 Rust versions
 -------------

-This library is designed for Rust 0.11-pre (master).
+This library is designed for Rust 0.11.0-nightly (master).

 Install
 ------

-Build the library:

-    make

-To build the example command-line client code:

-    make examples

-To run the example's help:

-    ./build/client -h
+Use Cargo to build this library.

+    cargo build

 Todo
 ----